 The ECCC headquarters is located in Bucharest.
 The ECCC opened its Temporary Premises in Bucharest located at the Politehnica Campus building in 2023.
 The ECCC also concluded an Administrative Agreement with the EC Representation in Bucharest, enabling ECCC staff to use the premises of EC Representation within the scope of the Administrative Agreement.
-The ECCC will move to its Permanent Premises by end of 2024 located at the Campus building.
-The process may follow the specific provisions regarding building projects as indicated in Article 266 of the Financial Regulation applicable to the general budget of the EU.
+The ECCC will move to its Permanent Premises by Q1/25 located at the Campus building.